ajgara/whoscorecards/README.md

 In the settings for this DJango project (file **whoscorecards/recipients/code/dashboard/dashboard/settings.py**) modify the variables **FIRST_YEAR** and **LAST_YEAR** to their corresponding values.

-Inside file **whoscorecards/recipients/code/dashboard/oda/views/front/indicator_table.py** change the values of the variable **GENERIC_INDICATOR_NAMES** to work with the values in your new excel files.
+Inside the file **whoscorecards/recipients/code/dashboard/oda/views/front/indicator_table.py** change the values of the variable **GENERIC_INDICATOR_NAMES** to work with the values in your new excel files.
 You can see past years excel data files and python code as an example.

+Inside the file **whoscorecards/recipients/code/dashboard/oda/views/front/data.py** change the value of the variable **hd_indicator** to match with the ODA for Health Disbursements indicator for the **LAST_YEAR** in your new excel files.
+Also check that there's no need of adding new per country base year overrides for indicating the starting year from which there is information available for those countries.
+This is stored in the **overrides** array variable.
+Finally, update the **base_year** and **last_year* variables as well.

-You can now generate the PDFs again as in step 2.
-Some references to pasts years will remain in the output, these are static and should be replaced manually using a vector graphics editor, such as Inkscape.
-The files you need to modify are the following:
+You can now generate the PDFs again as in step 2. **Some references to pasts years will remain in the output, these are static and should be replaced manually using a vector graphics editor, such as Inkscape.
+The files you need to modify are the following:**

 - whoscorecards/recipients/code/dashboard/oda/static/svg/back.svg
 - whoscorecards/recipients/code/dashboard/oda/static/svg/front.svg

+Also make sure to update the two backpages textboxes with the new texts.

+### Adding bleeds and cropmarks

+The process of adding bleeds and cropmarks should be done by a designer based on the (non rotated) comprehensive pdf.
+The following steps will need to be performed:

+1. Download the MultipPageImporter script (v2.5 or later) for Adobe InDesign.
+2. Configure the script on Adobe InDesign.
+3. Set the correct page size before importing the comprehensive pdf.
+4. Run the MultiPageImporter script to import all the pdf pages into Adobe InDesign.
+Set the cropmarks to "Crop" when importing.
+5. Create, or use a previously created master template which add rectangles of different colors (grey and magenta) to simulate the bleed for the front page and apply to the back layer of all pages.
+6. Create, or use a previously created master template which add rectangles of different colors (grey and magenta) to simulate the bleed for the back page and apply to the back layer of all **even** pages.
+7. Export the Adobe InDesign document to pdf.
+8. Use Adobe Writter or other pdf editting application for rotating 90 degrees counterclockwise all pages.

 # Documentación ODA Scorecards

 ### Instalando el proyecto

 Para la siguiente documentación se asume que se utiliza una distribución de Linux basada en Debian (preferentemente Ubuntu).
+En caso de utilizar el entorno VM existente omitir los siguientes pasos e ir directamente a la sección **Corriendo el proyecto**.

 Primero creamos una carpeta para guardar los archivos asociados al proyecto.

 ```sh
 $ mkdir odascorecards